ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-FlySpotReset.md

 - A non-alpha Swirlix near the same cafe
 - A Dedenne/Emolga spawner on the street near Magenta Pokémon Center.
 - Two Mareep and a Pichu in Wild Zone 1 near Pokémon Research Lab.
 (The Mareep are about 50m from the lab.
 They can be hunt on Switch 2.
 Unclear on Switch 1.)
+- Pokemon near the entrance of Hyperspace Wild Zones.

 This program only works for fly spots outside Wild Zones.
 To shiny hunt more Pokémon in Wild Zones, use our [Shiny Hunt - Wild Zone Entrance](ShinyHunt-WildZoneEntrance.md) program.